 Homotopy continuation is one of the central tools in numerical algebraic geometry.
 A homotopy uses a numerical predictor corrector method to deform a solution to one set of equations to another.
-Prescribing homotopies that take advantage of the structure of the system improve computational performance.
-This can be done in a number one ways.
-For example, polyhedral methods use Newton polytope structure of the system and regeneration uses equation by equation structure.
-These methods have led to off the shelf software \cite{PHC,HomPS}, and \cite{Bertini} respectively.
+We want to prescribe homotopies that take advantage of the structure of the system to improve computational performance.
+This can be done in a number of ways.
+For example, polyhedral methods use the Newton polytope structure of the system and regeneration uses the equation by equation structure.
+These methods have led to off the shelf software \cite{PHC,HomPS,homotopyjl}, and \cite{Bertini} respectively.